It’s Easy To Say ‘I’m Stressed’ — But What Does That Mean?

 - If wavering between answers, select the one that measures you when you’re more stressed.
 You will get results with support, tools, and resources.

 - The more stress your result shows, the higher the potential for improvement.
-Don’t let the end results add to your stress.
+Don’t let the end results add to your anxiety.

-- Stress self-assessments are tools to be used to create a higher awareness around the issues of stress.
+- Stress self-assessments are tools to be used to create a higher awareness around the issues of being overwhelmed.
 They are not intended to be diagnostic and you are encouraged to seek medical guidance from your primary physician.

-Many self-assessments can be found [link to site page with tests] or use Google to search for other such assessments.
+Many self-assessments can be found here or use Google to search for other such assessments.

 Daily Stress Test

-- On a scale of 1-10, with 1 being no stress and 10 being fully overwhelmed, what is my stress level?
+- On a scale of 1-10, with 1 being not overwhelmed and 10 being fully overwhelmed, what is my stress level?

 - What specifically is creating my stress?